sanlocoz/LandClassifier/README.md

 In remote sensing of land cover, one of the well known parameters is NDVI (Normalized difference vegetation index).
 NDVI use NIR (near-infrared) and RED reflectance to differentiate vegetation and other land cover.

-There are differences in terms of scattered area of NIR-RED plot.
-The charachteristic of each land cover (soil, vegetation and water bodies) could be seen from the figure below:
+There are differences in terms of distribution of NIR-RED plots for each land cover type.
+The characteristics of each land cover (soil, vegetation and water bodies) could be seen in the figure below:

 <img src="img/2.jpg" alt="Reflectance" width="300"/>